Aetherinox/csf-firewall/docs/docs/install/dependencies.md

 #### <!-- md:feature GeoIP Blocking -->

-GeoIP Blocking in CSF allows you to block or allow traffic based on the country of origin.
+[Geographical IP Blocks](../usage/geoip.md) in CSF allows you to block or allow traffic based on the country of origin.
 This is useful for restricting access to your server from certain regions or implementing geo-specific rules.

 This feature does **not require a traditional system package** to function.
 Instead, it relies on external databases that map IP addresses to countries.